 Both government-wide financial statements distinguish functions of the City that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The governmental activities of the City include general government, public safety, highways and streets, sanitation, and culture and recreation.
-The business-type activities of the City include rental activities of the City include a wastewater utility and rental activities.
+The business-type activities of the City include a wastewater utility and rental activities.